mircealungu/mircea/notes/Supervision-Notes.md

 4. **Help**.
 Do you need any help from the supervisor(s)?

 Also, mention if you need
-- **an online meeting** - they normally are equally fine as the in-person ones
+- **an online meeting** - they are usually just as effective as the in-person ones
 - **no meeting at all** - usually when there was no progress, or because you know what to do and just need more time